History, tourist information, and nearby accommodation

 Arduaine Garden - 13 miles (Garden)

-Nearest Accommodation to McCaig's Folly:
+Nearest Accommodation to McCaig's Tower:

-Nearby accommodation is calculated 'as the crow flies' from McCaig's Folly.
+Nearby accommodation is calculated 'as the crow flies' from McCaig's Tower.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.